PappuP/RRTMG_ATMS511/README.md

 conda create --name rrtmg python=3.10 climlab climlab-rrtmg numpy=1.23 numba matplotlib jupyter ipykernel --channel conda-forge
 ```

 This should be fairly straightforward.
 All dependencies should be installed automatically if they're not already present in your directory.
-If you want to do line by line there is also instructions for this in the bottom.
+If you want to do this installing packages line by line there are also instructions for this down below.

 2. Then you can activate your environment
 ```